smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_mobile.md

 <img src="./images/first_processing_pc_4.jpg">

-Tap the menu on the top right of the app screen and tap “Position”.
+Open the menu on the top right of the app screen and tap “Position”.
 <img src="./images/first_processing_mobile_4.jpg">

-A dialog to return the laser head to the origin appears.
+A dialog to return the laser head to the origin will appear.
 Tap OK to move the laser head to the origin (upper left).
 <img src="./images/first_processing_mobile_5.jpg">

 The laser head will move to a certain position when you drag the image of the laser head in the screen to the position you would like to set and tap on “Move”.
 Use this function to move the laser head so it is above the material.